Lambert & Butler

-Lambert & Butler is a former English tobacco manufacturing company, established in 1834 in Clerkenwell, Central London, that operated as a private business until 1901 when it merged with other UK manufacturers to form the Imperial Tobacco Company.
-Apart from tobacco products L&B also released several cigarette card sets from the 1910s to the 1930s.
-They consisted of various topics including motor cars, locomotives, horsemanship, aviation, and association football.
+Lambert & Butler is a former English tobacco manufacturing company, established in 1834 in Clerkenwell, Central London, which operated as a private business until 1901, when it merged with other UK manufacturers to form the Imperial Tobacco Company.
+Apart from tobacco products, L&B also released several cigarette card sets from the 1910s to the 1930s.
+They consisted of various topics, including motor cars, locomotives, horsemanship, aviation, and association football.